-6.5.1 Advised that as a competent Authority a Habitats Regulations Assessment should be undertaken to assess the impacts upon the Lune Estuary / Morecambe Bay SSSI/SPA/SAC and Ramsar Sites.
-Bird surveys recommended.
-Mitigation should consider recreational disturbance - condition suggested.
-Protection of watercourses linked to the Lune Estuary is required.
+6.5.1 Advised that as a competent Authority a Habitats Regulations Assessment (HRA) should be undertaken to assess the impacts upon the Lune Estuary / Morecambe Bay SSSI/SPA/SAC and Ramsar Sites.
+Concur with the HRA conclusions providing all mitigation measures are appropriately secured.
+Construction Environmental Management Plan condition suggested to protect watercourses linked to the Lune Estuary.

-6.6 LANCASHIRE COUNTY COUNCIL (HIGHWAYS)
+6.6 HIGHWAYS ENGLAND